Rupali024Personal/htmlTask1/README.md

-# HTML Task 1
+# HTML Task 2

-This HTML project displays "Hello World!" message on the webpage.
+This HTML project displays Laundry Mart Webpage

 ## File Contents

-- <!doctype html> : Defines document type
-- html tag : Root element
-- head tag : Includes the title of the webpage
+- Header Section : Includes the h1 header and navigation links
+- About Section : Into about the company
+- Image Section : Image for the service
+- Services Section : All services provided by the company
-- body tag : Includes content of the page
+- Price List Section   : For all the pricing details
+- Book Now Section : To add user details for final booking
-- h1 tag   : Includes the heading  "Hello World!"
+- Footer Section : Includes the contact info

 ## Run the code